Your Frequently Asked Questions

 1-3.
 Can't I just learn this investing approach on my own?

 1-4.
-Am I getting the best value for the money I spend on your course?
+Am I getting the best value for the money I spend on your course and app?

-Past students have realized after implementing my dividend value investing strategy that within 12 months they have already recouped their $297 investment in the course in the form of dividends received (based on a $7500 portfolio and 3.96% dividend yield).
+Past students have realized after implementing my dividend value investing strategy that within 6 months they have already recouped their $75 investment in the course and app in the form of dividends received (based on a $4500 portfolio and 3.5% dividend yield).

-Our course pays for itself in less than 12 months, and allows you to build a stream of growing passive income.
+Our all-in-one solution pays for itself in less than 6 months, and allows you to build a stream of growing passive income.

 1-5.
 Are you teaching day trading?